rails-ministarter/ministarter/README.md

 *Note: If you update your database schema (e.g., via migrations), you should run this command again to update the schema in the test database.*

-Now you can run the tests with the following command:
+Now you can run the tests:

 ```
 rails test